organisciak/BookwormDB/STATIC/Building.md

 The structuring principle here has been that hard drive space is cheap, and user speed matters.
 There are a lot of optimizations possible that may slightly increase build time, but require susbstantially less space in the build.
 For the final storage, the ratio is different.

-## Understanding the Workflow.

-All jobs are dispatched through the Makefile--if you can read through the dependency chain to see how it's put together, you'll understand all the elements.

-For reference, the general workflow of the Makefile is the following:

-5. Build the directory structure in `files/texts/`.
-1. Derive `files/metadata/field_descriptions_derived.json` from `files/metadata/field_descriptions.json`.
-2. Derive `files/metadata/jsoncatalog_derived.txt` from `files/metadata/jsoncatalog.txt`.
-4. Create metadata catalog files in `files/metadata/`.
-6. Tokenize unigrams and bigrams and save them to binary files.
-7. Create a table with all words from the binaries, and save the million most common for regular use.
-8. Encode unigrams and bigrams from the binaries into `files/encoded`
-9. Load data into MySQL database.
-10. Create temporary MySQL table and .json file that will be used by the web app.
-11. Create API settings.